JonathanItz/user-online/README.md

 3. Once done, you will be able to add code like `live_user()->is_user_online( $author_id );` to your theme and check if a user is currently online.

 ### Upcoming features
-* Live status that will update the users status if are online or offline
+* Show Live status that will update the users status if they are actively online or offline